Thomas Mitchell (Iowa politician)

 Thomas Mitchell (March 3, 1816 – July 15, 1894) was an American politician and farmer.
 A Republican and Anti-Monopolist, he represented the 19th district in the Iowa House of Representatives from 1858 to 1860 and the 28th district in the Iowa Senate from 1874 to 1878.
-He is the founder of Mitchellville, Iowa, and is considered the first white settler of Polk County, Iowa.
+He was the founder of Mitchellville, Iowa, and is considered the first white settler of Polk County, Iowa.
+An abolitionist, he operated a station on the Underground Railroad and helped establish the Iowa Girls' Industrial School at Mitchellville.

 Early life

-Mitchell was born on March 3, 1816, in Claremont, New Hampshire, to William and Dorothy (née Blake) Mitchell.
+Mitchell was born on March 3, 1816, in Claremont, New Hampshire, the son of William and Dorothy (née Blake) Mitchell.
+Mitchell had a younger brother and sister, and was of Scottish and Irish descent.
 His father died when he was 16, putting strain on the family.
 He became a farm laborer while receiving a limited education in country schools.
 In 1836, he began working at a paper mill, and in 1837 began traveling to sell books and paper from the company he worked for.